dasx10/gulp-px2rem-converter/README.md

 module.exports.css = css;
 ```

-If you are not using: root or html or they do not have a font-size then you can ignore it.
+If you are not using :root or html or they do not have a font-size then you can ignore it.
 The default value 16px will be taken or you can specify this value manually
 ```
 pxToRem(16)
 ```